asharjahangir/threejs-sittingfunction/README.md

 ![GIF](https://github.com/user-attachments/assets/e15fe495-ca34-4c4f-b67d-c47eec5ca859)
 ## Getting Started
 There is only one file called the sit.js file which has all the code for the sitting functionality.
+### Scene
+A scene needs to be set up beforehand with the character inside the scene.
 ### Character
 ```
 var player; // You need to add your player and assign it to this variable